parasmanityagi/music_player/README.md

 A feature-rich music player application built with HTML, CSS,Bootstrap and JavaScript.
 It supports custom progress bar, shuffle, repeat, and wishlist functionalities.
 Enjoy your favorite songs with a seamless user experience!

+## Live View

+You can view the live version of the project [here](https://music-player-custom.netlify.app/).

 ## Features

 - **Play/Pause**: Play or pause the current song.